Seven DevOps Myths Revealed

 I agree to the fact that, communication solves most of the problems; but not all!

 By most of the practitioners, the challenges faced due to under communication are targeted first while implementing DevOps.
 Probably that has given birth to this myth.
-Building a right culture for DevOps adoption is the key for the overall success and communication & collaboration are two obvious part of it, however, effective processes, shorter lead times, instant feedback and monitoring are some other important aspects which cannot be neglected while implementing DevOps.
+Building a right culture for DevOps adoption is the key for the overall success, and communication & collaboration are two obvious part of it, however, effective processes, shorter lead time, instant feedback, monitoring and autonomics are some other important aspects which cannot be neglected while implementing DevOps.

 Do you think there are other myths I have overlooked?